JWT Security: How JSON Web Tokens Work and How They Get Abused

 request.

 Keep out: passwords, API keys, secrets, and any personal data you would not want readable.
-The payload is visible to anyone holding the token.
+The

 A safe validation checklist